Groypers: Origins and symbolism of Groyper meme

-Groypers were led by activist Nick Fuentes (pictured in 2022).

-Fuentes's followers began to be known as Groypers in 2019.
-They are also sometimes called "Nickers".
+Fuentes's followers, initially known as "Nickers", began to be known as Groypers by 2019.
 Groypers are named after a cartoon amphibian named "Groyper", a variant of the Internet meme Pepe the Frog.
-Groyper is depicted as a rotund, green, frog-like creature, often sitting with its chin resting on interlocked fingers.
-There is some disagreement about the details: Groyper is variously said to be a depiction of Pepe, a different character from Pepe but of the same species, or a toad.
+Groyper is a rotund, green, frog-like creature often depicted sitting with its chin resting on interlocked fingers.
+Groyper is variously said to be a depiction of Pepe, a character distinct from Pepe but of the same species, or a toad.
 The Groyper meme was used as early as 2015 and became popular in 2017.

 In 2018, a group of computer scientists studying hateful speech on Twitter observed the Groyper image being used frequently in account avatars among accounts identified as "hateful" in their dataset.
 The researchers observed that the profiles tended to be anonymous and collectively tweeted primarily about politics, race, and religion.
 They also found that the users were not "lone wolves" and could be identified as a community with a high network centrality.
 The same year, Right Wing Watch reported that Massachusetts congressional hopeful Shiva Ayyadurai had created a campaign pin featuring a variation of the Groyper image, which RWW described as an attempt to appeal to far-right activists on 4chan, Gab, and Twitter who had adopted the meme.

 Social media engagement

-Groypers are very active online, particularly on X, and have engaged in targeted harassment.
-Financial Times has reported that many Groypers use "deceptively anodyne" X biographies, describing themselves in terms that downplay their extremism, like "Christian conservative".
+Groypers are very active online, particularly on Twitter, and have engaged in targeted harassment.
+Financial Times has reported that many Groypers use "deceptively anodyne" Twitter biographies, describing themselves in terms that downplay their extremism, like "Christian conservative".

 In April 2020, The Daily Dot reported that Fuentes and other Groypers had begun to move to TikTok, where they streamed live and used the "duet" feature to respond to Trump supporters.
 Groypers particularly targeted one left-wing teenage girl for harassment, first on TikTok and then on other platforms.
 Fuentes and some other Groyper accounts were banned from TikTok shortly after the Daily Dot article was published.